top of page

 Extra information: Students will be given private access to 6 techniques demos via

 recorded link.
-You will have access to these videos during the month of class and for 30 days after class.
+You will have access to these videos during the month of class and for 30 days after class to watch at your own pace.

 • Hollow Forms